exaexa/werge/README.md

 - Some tokens are marked as spaces by the tokenizer, which allows the merge algorithm to be (selectively) more zealous when resolving conflicts on these.

-This approach differs from various other structured-merge tools by being completely oblivious about the file structure.
-Werge trades off some merge quality for (a lot of) complexity.
+Compared to e.g. `difftastic`, `mergiraf` and similar tools, **`werge` is completely oblivious about the actual file structure** and works on any file type.
+This choice trades off some merge quality for (a lot of) complexity.

 Tokenizers are simple, implementable as linear scanners that print separate tokens on individual lines that are prefixed with a space mark (`.` for space